How To Report an Unsafe Truck Driver in Texas

 - Your contact information

-If you suspect a truck driver is an immediate threat to other drivers because, for example, the driver appears impaired, you can dial 911.
+You should report a truck driver if you suspect it’s an immediate threat to other drivers because, for example, the driver appears impaired, you can dial 911.
 Doing so will connect you with local emergency services, and they will dispatch law enforcement units to locate and stop the truck.

 Why You Should Get Involved in Reporting Dangerous Truckers